Petersons Chapter 2

 Professor Shay Norman

-In early September, Dean Calloway knocked on my open office door on the second floor of Hathorn, office 217 and said, “May I come in?”
+On September 12, Dean Calloway knocked on my open office door on the second floor of Hathorn, office 217, and asked, “May I come in?”

 “Sure, Robert, you know this office is always open to you.”
-I left the desk chair to take one beside him.
+I left the desk chair to take one beside him on the other side of the desk.

 “Both the administrators and directors approved the seminar without reservations,” he said.
-“In fact, they were enthusiastic about it; they thought it was a good plan.”
+“In fact, they were enthusiastic about it, and they thought it was a good plan.”

 “Thanks, Robert.
 That’s good news.”

 “Well, as they say, ‘The fat’s in the fire.’
-You’ve got your work cut out for you.”
+You’ve got your work cut out now.”

 Back in Mt.
 George, I had little time before the new spring semester began.
-The first Monday of classes was always busy, meeting the new classes, working out student scheduling problems, and getting the paperwork in on time.
+The first day of each new semester was always busy, meeting with the classes, working out student scheduling problems, and getting the paperwork in on time.
 Oh, the paperwork.

-The first meeting of the forensic seminar was Tuesday morning at nine a.m.
-I looked at the class roster to memorize the students’ names and headed for the stairs up to room 320.
+The first meeting of the forensic seminar was on Tuesday morning at nine a.m.
+I looked over the class roster to memorize the students’ names and headed for the stairs up to Room 320.

 Entering the classroom’s side door, I said, “Good morning, I’m Professor Shay Norman, and this is HY 526: Forensics in History.”
-I distributed the course syllabus.
-“My name, contact information, and course information are in the syllabus.
+Distributing the course syllabus, I continued, “My contact information and course details are in the syllabus.
 As the syllabus says, this is a four-credit course.
-The first half of this spring semester will be devoted to research, and the second half or so will be devoted to writing.
-We will be using the Codex program licensed to the university.
+The first half of this spring semester will focus on research, and the second half or so will be devoted to writing.
+We will use the Codex program, which is licensed to the university.
 Are you familiar with the program?”
 Four of the six students raised their hands.

 “Okay.
 When you enrolled in this class, IT automatically added a link to the program on your university home page.
-When you click on that link, on the right side of the program’s home page, there is a tab labeled ‘Tutorial’; the tutorial will take you through an introduction to the program and familiarize past users with new features in the program.
+When you click on that link, on the right side of the program’s home page, there is a tab labeled ‘Tutorial.”
+The tutorial will take you through an introduction to the program and familiarize past users with new features in the program.
 Most students find it intuitive and easy to use.
-You’ll keep all your research notes, hypotheses, and drafts in the program.
+You will keep all your research notes, hypotheses, and drafts in the program.
 You’ll give each entry a descriptive title and file name.
 Each entry should be clear and succinct.
-The program will automatically time and date stamp each entry.
-Each entry must contain full bibliographic information.
-There is also a link to the online Turabian Manual on your home page.
+The program will automatically time and date-stamp each entry.
+Each entry must contain complete bibliographic information.
+There is also a link to the online Turabian manual on your homepage.

-“If you still have questions after you work through the tutorial, we can take a few minutes in our next class and go through the rough spots.
+“If you still have questions after you work through the tutorial, we can take a few minutes in our next class and go through any unfamiliar spots.
 Are there any questions so far?”

 “Dr. Norman,” Chie said, raising her hand, “I used this program in another class, and every student had access to everyone else’s work, but some students didn’t post many files.”

 “Good point, Chie.”
-I had Allie “Chie” Alexander in two previous classes and established a friendship with her.
-She told me that her two older brothers, Noah and Henry, had always used her middle name, “Chie,” and it stuck with her friends.
+I had Allie Chie Alexander in two previous classes and established a friendship with her.
+Allie’s two older brothers, Noah and Henry, had always used Allie’s middle name, and it stuck with her friends.
 “You’ll notice one of the program’s new tabs is labeled ‘Data.’
 The program keeps track of all posts and each student’s percentage.
 As the syllabus states, I will also use this figure to calculate ten percent of the course score.”

-“Professor, the syllabus doesn’t specify the number of records required to satisfy the ten percent threshold,” Tobius LaBraun Shefield said.
-An African American, Shefield was completing his Master of Science degree in forensics with a goal of working for the CIA.
+“Professor, the syllabus doesn’t specify the number of posts required to satisfy the ten percent threshold,” Tobius LaBraun Shefield said.
+An African American, he was completing his Master of Science degree in forensics with a goal of working for the CIA.

-“Yes, Tobius, I wasn’t able to decide on a method; we could either use a percentage or a numerical count.
+“Yes, Tobius, I wasn’t able to decide on a number yet; we could either use a percentage or a numerical count.
 Since the research facet of our course will deal with an actual case, I’m not sure which method would be most fair.
 So, here’s what we’ll do: After a few classes, when we see how the research progresses, we’ll take time to discuss this and decide as a class what criteria would be fair.
 Is that acceptable?”
-There was general agreement.
+There was general agreement among the class.

 “Dr. Norman, the syllabus lists Dr. Winslow as a guest speaker for week four,” Mary Windfield said.
-Windfield’s course application stated that she was a pediatric physician on leave from her practice in St. Louis to take a seminar at Seaway University with Dr. Larry Brin, a recognized authority in childhood obesity.
+Windfield’s course application stated that she was a pediatrician on leave from her practice in St. Louis to attend a seminar at Seaway University with Dr. Larry Brin, a recognized authority in childhood obesity.

 “Yes, Dr. Winslow and his wife Patricia are longtime family friends dating back to our student days at Southern Illinois University.
 He’ll be a guest lecturer at the Mt.
-George Police Academy, and I invited him to come and spend the day with us to discuss our text, his latest book.”
+George Police Academy, and I invited him to come and spend a day with us to discuss our text, his latest book,” I explained.

 “And now for our research focus,” I continued.
 “I know you’re aware of our guest in the back of the room; I’ve seen some of you talking with him.
-This is Lieutenant Inspector Bernard Roebuck with the Mt.
-George police department.
+He is Lieutenant Inspector Bernard Roebuck with the Mt.
+George Police Department.
 In addition to his official duties, Lieutenant Roebuck is an instructor at the Mt.
-George police academy.
-As a personal note, way back when I was a freshman professor at Seaway, I had Lieutenant Roebuck as a student; he will explain the project.”
+George Police Academy.
+As a personal note, way back when I was a freshman professor at Seaway, I had Lieutenant Roebuck as a student.
+He will explain the project.”

 Tall, fit, and slightly balding, Lieutenant Bernard Roebuck walked to the front of the room.
-Dressed in a gray, pin-striped suit, white shirt, and a blue and white rep tie, the lieutenant looked more like a banker than a police officer.
+Dressed in a gray, pinstriped suit, white shirt, and a blue-and-white repp tie, the lieutenant looked more like a banker than a police officer.
 I took his empty seat in the back of the room.
 “Thank you, Dr. Norman.
 The older I get, the further away those early days are.”
 The students warmed to his smile and relaxed manner.

 “I’m delighted to meet you,” he said to the students.
 “I’ve already made some of your acquaintance, and I look forward to meeting the rest of you.”

 Consulting his file on the lectern, he continued, “You are studying case number 550982.
-On Friday, May 11, 2018, guards delivered the weekend money supply at eight o’clock as usual to the West Salem branch of the Mt.
+On Friday, May 11, 2018, guards delivered the weekend money supply at eight o’clock, as usual, to the West Salem branch of the Mt.
 George National Bank in the Cooper Mall.
 Since this was payday for many of the ranchers and farmhands, the bank manager opened the door for the two delivery guards and locked it after they left.
 She unlocked the door again when the two tellers arrived at 8:50 a.m.
-The lobby door was opened for business at 9:00 a.m.
-At exactly nine-thirty, two men, wearing what now appears to be expertly applied theatrical makeup, dressed in business suits with colorful rep ties, wearing hats, and carrying briefcases entered the bank.
+She opened the lobby door for business at 9:00 a.m.
+At exactly nine-thirty, two men, wearing what now appears to be expertly applied theatrical makeup, dressed in business suits with colorful repp ties, wearing hats, and carrying briefcases, entered the bank.
 Brandishing Taser weapons, they forced the two tellers and the manager into the manager’s office before she could sound the alarm and used colorful duct tape from one of the briefcases to bind their hands and put tape over their mouths and eyes.
-One other customer who entered the lobby was also tied up in the manager’s office.”
+They also tied up one other customer who entered the lobby and put him in the manager’s office with the others.”

 “Was anyone hurt?”
 Alexandra Howell Chandler asked as she looked up from the computer on which she steadily typed her notes.